 This trail was much better in this respect.
 My only minor criticisms are of stages 1&4.
 On stage 1, the section from Bühl to Blumberg didn't seem to add much, but perhaps my opinion is influenced by the rain and resultant poor visibility.

-In retrospect, I could have avoided this last section and followed the Wutach along the Ostweg to Achdorf instead.
+In retrospect, I should have avoided this last section around Blumberg and followed the Ostweg through the Wutachfluh to Achdorf instead.